-PRE-OPERATION

-DAILY PRE-OPERATION CHECKS
+PRE-OPERATION DAILY PRE-OPERATION CHECKS

-Before operating this Aerial Device, check the following:
+Before operating the Aerial Device, check the following:

 - 1. Perform the frequent and periodic inspections and lubrications as outlined in the maintenance section of this manual.

-- 2. Loose objects; store properly.
+- 2. Store loose objects properly.

-- 3. Under the vehicle for pools of liquid.
+- 3. Check under the vehicle for leakage.